 Financial Advisor: Springsted Incorporated, Barry Fick, 651-223-3042

-The principal methodology used in this rating was Public College and
+The principal methodology used in this rating was Public Colleges

 Information sources used to prepare the credit rating are the following: parties

-information, confidential and proprietary Moody's Investors Service information.
+Moody's Investors Service information, and confidential and proprietary Moody's

 Moody's Investors Service considers the quality of information available on the